-The U.S. National Library of Medicine (NLM) produces the US Edition SNOMED CT.
+The U.S. National Library of Medicine (NLM) produces the US Edition of SNOMED CT.

 SNOMED CT aims to improve patient care through the development of systems to record health care encounters accurately.